dingherself/phil-324/syllabus.md

 As our course will be delivered entirely online in an asynchronous format, it’s really important that you understand how the course works, how best to approach it, and what is expected of you.

-### Github Website
+### GitHub Website

 Unfortunately, I find the university’s D2L system very awkward to use for an asynchronous online course.
-I’m hosting most course materials—including all links to lectures, all my notes, and most readings—on Github (<https://github.com/dingherself/phil-324>).
+I’m hosting most course materials—including all links to lectures, all my notes, and most readings—on GitHub (<https://github.com/dingherself/phil-324>).

 Some readings, however, are not in the public domain.
 I will upload these to a shared class Box folder (https://arizona.box.com/s/gpv6oqrj6ih2iejs76tj55mdv2g4yf0j).
 You will need to log in using your UofA account in order to access them.